bbc/dvbcss-synctiming/docs/README.md

 synchronise to.
 The choice of timeline that the measurement system provides is set using command line options.

+* The measurement system notes the relationship between Wall Clock and Synchronisation Timeline (beacause it controls it).

 When the measurement system is running in the role of a CSA, it acts as a client, synchronising to the wall clock provided by the TV Device via the CSS-WC protocol, and synchronising to a timeline provided by the TV Device